FTC provides the right environment for learning with individual student attention, experienced faculty, and career services.

 Career advising is available to our students from enrollment to graduation and beyond.
 Job search workshops on networking, effective job search, resume writing, and mock interviews are facilitated throughout the student life cycle.
 The Career Services team stays current with employment and industry trends by constantly seeking feedback from employers and researching labor market information.
 The Career Services team also hosts exclusive hiring events on campus throughout the year.

-NUC University (NUC) is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104.
-(267-284-5000) www.msche.org.
-NUC’s NUC University – IBC Technical Division (NUC-IBC), Florida Technical College (FTC), and The Digital Animation & Visual Effects School (The DAVE School) are included in this accreditation.
-The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).
+NUC University (NUC) is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE) www.msche.org.
+NUC’s NUC University – IBC Technical Division (NUC-IBC), NUC University – Florida Technical College (NUC-FTC), and The Digital Animation & Visual Effects School (The DAVE School) are included in this accreditation.
+NUC’s accreditation status is Accreditation Reaffirmed.
+The Commission’s most recent action on the institution’s accreditation status on 2019 was to reaffirm accreditation.
+MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).

 FTC is approved by the United States Department of Education to offer federal student assistance to its students who qualify.
 Career training is an investment in your future.
 There are a number of financial aid programs available for funding your career training.
 Some of these are federal, state or military grant programs, while others might involve funds obtained from an employer or a future employer.
 Even individuals in difficult financial situations can often obtain the funds to attend school by working through the Financial Aid office.
 A dedicated representative from the FTC Financial Aid Department would be happy to sit down one-on-one with you to help you design a Financial Plan that works for you.
 Read more info on financial aid.